Axios vs ky in 2026: HTTP Clients for Modern JavaScript

 });

-Edge Runtime Support
+Edge Runtime Compatibility

 // ky — works anywhere Fetch is available

-// ✓ Cloudflare Workers
+// Cloudflare Workers:

 export default {